ayton-ps/website/main/content/pfa/pickleball.md

 Ayton PS Pickleball Club is run by two parents of the school, with generous support from [BAVS](https://www.bavs.org.uk) for setting up the group, and help from [Active Schools](https://sportscotland.org.uk/schools/active-schools/) in organisation and admin.

-Sessions run from 3:15pm to 4:15pm every Monday from 30th October through to 11th December, except 27th November, when school is closed.
-Registration is currently open for P6 and P7.
+Sessions run from 3:15pm to 4:15pm every Monday school is open, unless otherwise stated.
+We are currently at capacity, but registration is open for future spaces.

 ### [Register here](https://form.jotform.com/221362733415349)

 ## What is pickleball?

-Pickleball is a 50 year old sport created by a family looking to play a racquet sport that could be enjoyed by all members of the family, regardless of age and ability.
+Pickleball was created almost 60 years ago by families looking to play a racquet sport that could be enjoyed by all members of the family, regardless of age and ability.
 It is often described as a cross between tennis, badminton and table tennis, and its rules are designed to create long rallies.
 It has gained a lot of popularity in the last few years.

 {{< youtube kqLRRNOpe8U >}}